Gerrit0/typedoc-plugin-coverage/README.md

 - `coverageLabel` - Define the label for the coverage badge.
 Defaults to 'document'.
 - `coverageColor` - Define the define the color of the coverage badge background.
 Defaults to a dynamic color depending on coverage percentage.
 - `coverageOutputPath` - Defines the path where the coverage badge will be written, defaults to `<output directory>/coverage.svg`.
+- `coverageOutputType` - Defines the type of the coverage file to be written (svg, json, all).

 Default colors/icon sourced from [esdoc-coverage-plugin](https://github.com/esdoc/esdoc-plugins/tree/master/esdoc-coverage-plugin)